GoobyFRS/goobyfrs.github.io/README.md

 #### My Referral Links

+I do not typically like Referral links.
+Atleast, not for individuals such as my self.
+Often feels more like a MLM scheme than anything.
+But these two companies below get my money, in real life, every month.
+I like them.
+Maybe you will too.

 1. [ProtonMail Plus](https://pr.tn/ref/9E1AC5Q1T3Z0)
     > I've been using the ProtonMail Unlimited plan for over a year.
 This was a major step in my efforts to de-Google-Fi my life and increase my security and privacy.
 I get decent use out of the entire ecosystem and I strongly encourage everyone who reads this to do their own research and investigate a path to de-Google-fy'ing.